 To login and access the Biosecurity Legislation Training modules on EMtrain:

-An independent Biosecurity Advisory Committee with representation from the Game and Pest Advisory Committee, NSW Farmers, Nature Conservation Council NSW, Office of Environment and Heritage, Local Land Services and the Department of Industry has been established to oversee the process of developing the supporting regulations of the Act.
+An independent Biosecurity Advisory Committee with representation from the Game and Pest Advisory Committee, NSW Farmers, Nature Conservation Council NSW, Office of Environment and Heritage, Local Land Services and the Department of Industry was established to oversee the process of developing the supporting regulations of the Act.

-The Committee meets monthly and provides advice to the Minister for Primary Industries and the Department of Industry on:
+The Committee met regularly throughout the process providing advice to the Minister for Primary Industries and the Department of Industry on: